 UNC Charlotte Marriott Hotel and Conference Center

-THEME: INDUSTRIAL COMPETITIVENESS, DECARBONIZATION, AND THE ENERGY TRANSITION
+THEME: INDUSTRIAL COMPETITIVENESS AND THE EVOLVING ENERGY LANDSCAPE

-The industrial sector accounts for one third of the U.S. primary energy use, so the energy transition presents enormous opportunities and risks for this sector.
-Industrial competitiveness is going to depend on continued investments in innovation, efficiency, and decarbonization.
+The industrial sector accounts for one-third of the U.S. primary energy use, so ongoing shifts in energy systems present enormous opportunities and risks for this sector.
+Industrial competitiveness is going to depend on continued investments in innovation, efficiency, and advances in energy solutions.

 - Research and development have always been a national strength.
-The transition also requires innovation in business models across the energy spectrum.
+Ongoing shifts also require innovation in business models across the energy spectrum.

 You’ll leave the Summer Study with an expanded network and an action plan to meet your goals.